256thFission/fingerprint/README.md

 To automate this process, set up a cron job or a scheduled task on your server that runs every 12 hours.
 This task should:
 1. Gather the new messages from the last 12 hours into a JSON file.
+2. Call `POST /train` with the new file.
-2. Fetch the current list of banned users.
+3. Fetch the current list of banned users.
-3. Make the `curl` request shown above to the running FastAPI service.
+4. Call `GET /inference` with the list of banned users.